 The charming towns of Queanbeyan, Bungendore and Braidwood, the delicious food and wine experiences, and the splendid natural attractions are all within an easy reach on scenic drives.
 You’ll find many things to do and accommodation includes riverside camping, motels and boutique hotels.

 The National Trust-classified town of Braidwood is a heritage treasure.
-The colonial streetscape appears in several iconic films and you can explore the gold rush in the Braidwood Museum.
-Nearby is , where you can stroll on the Penance Grove boardwalk in ancient rainforest.
+The colonial streetscape appears in several iconic films and you can explore the gold rush in the Monga National Park, where you can stroll on the Penance Grove boardwalk in ancient rainforest..
+Nearby is

 In a pretty green valley is Bungendore and lovingly preserved colonial buildings and the enticing Bungendore Wood Works Gallery.
 Some of Australia’s best wood art and contemporary furniture are displayed in the gallery.
 You can also visit the Lark Hill Biodynamic Winery, which has a restaurant.